Four graphic novels that illuminate anti-Asian racism through personal experience

 “Bui smartly punctuates her narrative with the births of children — her siblings and her own, as well as her son’s — tying the generations of her family together by both blood and hope.
 ‘The Best We Could Do’ is profoundly human, which makes it indispensable in a society that dehumanizes Asian Americans so easily.”

-“They Called Us Enemy” by George Takei, Justin Eisinger, Steven Scott and artist Harmony Becker (2019)
+‘They Called Us Enemy’ by George Takei, Justin Eisinger, Steven Scott and artist Harmony Becker (2019)

-Summary: Actor and activist George Takei tells the story of his and his family’s imprisonment in Japanese American internment camps during World War II.
+Summary: Actor and activist George Takei tells the story of his family’s imprisonment in Japanese American internment camps during World War II.

 Recommended by: Robin Ha, a Washington, D.C.-based cartoonist and author whose credits include the graphic memoir “Almost American Girl” and the best-selling cookbook “Cook Korean!: A Comic Book With Recipes.”